9 Fun Things to Do in Cape Town, South Africa

 Stroll over Oranjezicht Market

 If you love to stroll over cozy markets and try all different kinds of food and snacks, Oranjezicht is your place to be!
 Oranjezicht Market is a popular farmers’ market, with a super vibrant atmosphere.
-You will find a wide selection of fresh produce, organic fruits and vegetables, and locally sourced products, but also a big variety of culinary snacks, like gourmet burgers, wood-fired pizzas, artisanal chocolates, freshly brewed coffee, smoothies, and so much more..
+You will find a wide selection of fresh produce, organic fruits and vegetables, and locally sourced products, but also a wide variety of culinary snacks, like gourmet burgers, wood-fired pizzas, artisanal chocolates, freshly brewed coffee, smoothies, and so much more…

 Practical